Passive House Design

 Sustainable

-Ultra-low energy use significantly reduces CO² emissions and provides a positive contribution to mitigating climate change.
-Each Passive House is built to incorporate characteristics that are optimised to the local climate, so the heating and cooling requirements are minimised.
-A Passive House building has structural longevity, due to the ultra-low risks of condensation within the building structure (and interiors).
+Ultra-low energy use significantly reduces CO₂ emissions and provides a positive contribution to mitigating climate change.
+Passive House construction standards are optimised to the local climate, minimising heating and cooling requirements.
+A Passive House building has structural longevity, due to the negligible risks of condensation accumulating within the building structure (and interiors).

 Passive House in Australia

-Although the concept started in Germany, the uptake in Australia is gaining momentum as an increasing number of astute homeowners see the immediate and long-term benefits.
+The concept is gaining momentum in Australia as an increasing number of astute homeowners recognise the immediate and long-term benefits.

-The Passive House Standard has a general methodology that is used worldwide, whilst each project will have individual components that respond to the local climate.
+The Passive House Standard follows a general methodology worldwide.
+However, each project incorporates specific components in response to the local climate.

-To ensure that a home is built to this standard, a qualified Passive House Architect should be engaged at the very start of the project.
-Here at Archisoul, our senior architect and project leader, Carole Huard is a qualified Passive House Designer and Consultant.
+To achieve this standard, a qualified Passive House Architect should be engaged at the very start of the project.
+Archisoul project leader Carole Huard is a qualified Passive House Designer and Consultant.

 Passive House FAQ